 Even if you have a more modest garden, you’ve probably got a room for at least 1 small tree.
 Not all trees are massive – only suitable for parks – many are much more manageable.
 They’ll provide height, structure, a focal point and maybe even somewhere to sit for a bit of shade on a very hot summer’s day.

+When choosing a tree for a small garden always bear in mind its main purpose.
 Obviously, you need to check its overall height and, often, more importantly, its spread.
 Some trees are quite slow growing so will take several years to reach their final height.
 Many can be pruned regularly if they start to outgrow their space, whereas others can’t – or don’t like being pruned.
 But regular chopping back may start to ruin its shape, so don’t rely on pruning to keep a large tree smaller.

 Trees that grow up to 7.5-9m (25-30ft) tall are usually reasonable choices for most small gardens, but there are trees that grow less than this.
 In some cases, a taller tree with a narrow habit may be a better choice than a smaller tree with a spreading habit, although the latter will provide welcome shade.

 Think about the tree’s attributes – evergreen or deciduous, flower rime and colour – and, wherever possible choose something that has more than one season of interest to get the most ornamental impact and value.
 As well as flowers, think about its foliage colour in spring and summer, as well as autumn tints, whether it also produces ornamental fruit and whether it has ornamental bark.

 Here’s just a selection of some of our favourites.
 Good garden centres will be able to help you choose trees suitable for your garden or use the Frank P Matthews Tree Selector (heights quoted are in 10 years):